 The Homes were in disrepair and residents were often left cold and hungry.
 Gill Memorial Home was known to be freezing in winter, but the officers would turn off the heaters.

 Their lives were run by timetables.
-The boys were forced to undertake a range of manual labor activities including latrine duty or work at a dairy, piggery, market garden or metal workshop.
+The boys were forced to undertake a range of manual labour activities including latrine duty or work at a dairy, piggery, market garden or metal workshop.

 As a form of punishment, the boys were forced to sweep the playground with a toothbrush or peel half a sack of potatoes.
 Alternatively, the boys would be beaten and flogged with canes.
 At the time, state laws said corporal punishment could be used as a “last resort” but it was a common occurrence at Bexley and Gill.